-You can also look at a list of our active conversations on Gransnet by clicking the "Active" button on the forums page, under the "Gransnet forums" heading.
-This is a good way to get a flavour of the range of issues gransnetters are talking about, as the threads with the most recent posts are shown here.
+In each topic you’ll find various conversations (also known as 'threads').
+To read the whole discussion, simply click once on the title.
+You can also look at a list of our active conversations on Gransnet by clicking the Active button on the forums page, under the Gransnet forums heading.
+This is a good way to get a flavour of the range of issues Gransnetters are talking about, as the threads with the most recent posts are shown here.

-To post on the forums, you need to sign up to Gransnet.
-It's free and easy to sign up - you can do so either by clicking on the yellow 'Join Gransnet' button, displayed in the top right-hand corner of any page on site, or by using this link here: https://www.gransnet.com/register.
+To post on the forums, you first need to sign up to Gransnet.
+Don’t worry, it’s not complicated - and it’s free!
+Sign up either by clicking on the yellow Join Gransnet button, displayed in the top right-hand corner of any page on site, or by using this link here: www.gransnet.com/register.
 You'll then be taken through to our registration page, which looks like this:

 To register with Gransnet, you need to provide your email address, a password (which needs to be a minimum of 8 characters and contain at least one number or symbol) and choose a username.

-To log in to your Gransnet account, you need to go to our log in page, which you can find here or by clicking on the yellow 'Sign in' button on the top left-hand side of any page on site when you are logged out (it's next to the 'Join Gransnet' button).
+To log in to your Gransnet account, you need to go to our log in page, which you can find here or by clicking on the yellow Sign in button on the top left-hand side of any page on site when you are logged out (it's next to the Join Gransnet button).

-If you want to remain logged into your Gransnet account so you don't have to sign in every time you access the site, we'd recommend making sure the 'Keep me logged in' box is ticked.
+Want to remain logged into your Gransnet account so you don't have to sign in every time you access the site?
+We'd recommend making sure the Keep me logged in box is ticked.

+If you want to see how your message will look before it goes on the board, click the Preview message button and correct your message if needed.
+To post your message right away (or after you’ve read the preview), click the Post message button.
 To start a discussion of your own, find yourself the most appropriate topic on the topic list, click to get in, then click on Start a new discussion.
 Write your thoughts in the box and give your thread a title.
-The title will tell people at a glance what you want to talk about.
-Being specific will help to attract other people with the same interest.
-When you're happy click 'Create conversation' to start your thread.
+The title will tell people, at a glance, what you want to talk about.
+If possible, write something short, snappy and to the point and ensure that your title matches the subject of your thread.
+Being specific will help to attract other Gransnetters with the same interest.
+When you're happy click Create conversation to start your thread and you’re away.

 It's really easy to upload a photo to a thread - just be aware that Gransnet is anonymous so it's best not to post any photos that could be too identifying.

-Whether you are starting a new thread or posting on an existing one, under the box where you type your message, you will find an option that says 'Images:'.
-Next to this are three 'Choose file' buttons.
-Simply click on one of the buttons, select the file you would like to upload from your computer, and then it'll be added to the post.
-If you change your mind, you can delete the file by clicking on the 'Remove image' text.
+Whether you’re starting a new thread or posting on an existing one, under the box where you type your message, you’ll find an option that says Images: and beside it are three Choose file buttons.
+Simply click on one of the buttons, select the file you’d like to upload from your device and it will be added to your post.
+If you change your mind, you can delete the file by clicking on the Remove image text.

-As with any post, you can click 'Preview message', so you can see what your post with photos will look like before you publish on site, and make any changes you want.
-When you are happy to post, click 'Post message'.
+As with any post, you can click Preview message, so you can see what your post will look like, with photos, before you publish it.
+Make any changes you want and then, once you’re happy to post, click on Post message.

 You can see the most recent posts first by clicking the 'flip' button, and see the entire thread on one page by clicking "see all."
 You can permanently change these options by clicking on 'customise' in the green bar at the top of every thread.